 available to the EP.

 If you notice here, the words ‘upon request’ have been eliminated.
 Let’s examine and dissect what the Stage 2 Measure states.
-The measure is split in two parts:
+The measure is split into two parts:

 - More than 50% of all unique patients seen by the EP during the EHR reporting period are provided timely (available to the patient within 4 business days after the information is available to the EP) online access to their health information.